AxonIQ/reference-guide/part-iv-advanced-tuning/performance-tuning.md

 ### Filtering Snapshots

 Sometimes a snapshot becomes obsolete (the Aggregate structure has changed since it was snapshotted).
 In those cases it is convenient to filter snapshots.
 This is where `snapshotFilter` comes in place.
-It is a Java `Predicate` which decides based on `DomainEventData` whether a snapshot should be taken into processing.
-If none provided, implementation which returns always `true` is used. `snapshotFilter` has to be provided to the `EventStorageEngine`:
+It is a Java `Predicate` which decides based on `DomainEventData` whether a snapshot should be taken into account for processing.
+If none provided, an implementation which returns always `true` is used. `snapshotFilter` has to be provided to the `EventStorageEngine`:

 ```java
 JdbcEventStorageEngine storageEngine = new JdbcEventStorageEngine(serializer,